Office of Business Performance, Public Buildings Service.

 (4) Any applicable real estate taxes, operating costs, parking, security and joint use fees; and

-(5) For certain projects involving new construction or major renovation of Federally-owned buildings, a return on investment pricing approach if an appraisal-determined rental value does not provide a minimum return (OMB discount rate for calculating the present value of yearly costs plus 2%) on the cost of the prospective capital investment.
+(5) For certain projects involving new construction or major renovation of Federally-owned buildings, a return on investment pricing approach if an appraisal-determined rental value does not provide a minimum return (OMB discount rate for calculating the present value of yearly costs plus 2%) on the cost of the prospective capital Start Printed Page 23171investment.
 Each specific use of Return on Investment (ROI) pricing must be approved by OMB and duly recorded in an Occupancy Agreement (OA) with the customer agency.
 Once the ROI methodology is employed to establish Rent for a capital investment, the ROI method must be retained for the duration of the OA term.

 (b) Special services not included in the standard levels of service may be provided by GSA on a reimbursable basis.
 GSA may also furnish alterations on a reimbursable basis in buildings where GSA is responsible for alterations only.